home-assistant/home-assistant.io/source/_components/logger.markdown

 ### {% linkable_title Log file location %}

-The log information are stored in the [configuration directory](/docs/configuration/) as `home-assistant.log` and you can read it with the command-line tool `cat` or follow it dynamically with `tail -f`.
+The log information is stored in the [configuration directory](/docs/configuration/) as `home-assistant.log` and you can read it with the command-line tool `cat` or follow it dynamically with `tail -f`.

 If you are a Hassbian user you can use the example below: